 The chief responsibilities and powers of Departmental Delegates are their voting power at the GSA General Assembly.
 All decisions, elections, and resolutions of the GSA are determined by the Departmental Delegates.
 Moreover, executive powers of the GSA are granted through the election of the GSA Executive Board Members by the Departmental Delegates at the GSA General Assembly.

 The Delegates are also responsible for gathering and evaluating information and issues from their constituent graduate students, and bringing them forth for discussion and action at the GSA General Assembly.
 The GSA General Assembly serves as the main deliberative body where discussions will ultimately result in recommendations to the GSA Executive Board as well as Resolutions that would proceed to a higher level of deliberation in University Governance.
-The GSA is a powerful voice as it has voting seats in all of the University Governance bodies (i.e. University Council, and its Commissions and Committees.
-See Commissions and Committees).
+The GSA is a powerful voice as it has voting seats in all of the University Governance bodies (i.e. University Council, and its Commissions and Committees).

 Bi-directional communication is key to the success of the GSA.
 Hence, the Delegates are also responsible for the dissemination of information and happenings of the GSA to their constituent graduate students.
 The GSA provides many programs and funding opportunities that are beneficial to all graduate students.
 The success of these programs and the accessibility of these funding opportunities hinges on how well they are communicated to the greater graduate student body.